What kind of crazy name is Pilaroc?

 Pilaroc (pronounced pile a rock) was a simple name we came up with in describing the land on the northern end of Lincoln County; nothing but rocks.
 When we first moved there, we couldn’t believe the amount of rock on the land and couldn’t imagine anything growing there but cedar trees and more rock.
 But with our backgrounds (both dairy farmers kids that have been in the agriculture industry our whole lives), we knew we could make something work.

 Pilaroc Farms was created for two reasons: 1.
 To provide you the best local meat-eating experience possible and 2.
 So that our children could be raised deeply-rooted in agriculture, just as we were raised.

 Pilaroc Farms resides on 120 acres in northern and southern Lincoln County, Tennessee.
-All of our Angus cattle and Berkshire-cross pigs are pasture-raised.
+All of our Angus cattle, Berkshire-cross pigs and Katahdin-cross sheep are pasture-raised.
 That means they spend their entire lives on pasture, from beginning to end.
 We do supplement our animals with a local grain-based diet once they get close to finishing to allow for a truly flavorful eating experience.
-It’s wholesome, safe, quality beef and pork with no added hormones or fed antibiotics.
+It’s wholesome, safe, quality beef, lamb and pork with no added hormones or antibiotics.

 We encourage you to come by and visit us at Pilaroc Farms.
 You’re more than welcome to see where our cattle, sheep and pigs spend their lives.
 You will probably find our children, Wyatt, Tensie Ruth and John Colyar, out there scratching the cows behind their ears with one hand and a bucket in the other, so bring your boots…they’ll expect you to work.